You are here

 Complete an Alternative Educator Preparation Program for Teachers or Principals

-If you have always wanted to be a teacher or principal and have a Bachelor’s degree or higher, you may be ready to become an alternative educator candidate!
+If you have always wanted to be a teacher or principal and have a bachelor’s or higher degree (from a regionally accredited college or university), you may be ready to become an alternative educator candidate!
 Alternative educator candidates may include:

 - Recent undergraduates who have never enrolled in or did not complete a teacher or principal preparation program;